 If you're an art teacher/professor, we would love to help you make a fun assignment out of asking your students to illustrate a map for They Draw & Travel.
-Check out the maps by students from Columbus College of Art & Design, Maine College of Art, Kent State University and Silpakorn University in Bangkok.
+Check out the maps by students from Savannah College of Art & Design, Columbus College of Art & Design, Maine College of Art, MICA, Kent State University and Silpakorn University in Bangkok.
 We're happy to be as involved as you'd like us to be!

 After completing the assignment, you can direct your students to submit their map to this site (and include their school's name in the comment field of the submit form).
 We will post it for the world to see (assuming it meets our quality standards).
 TDAT is viewed by hundreds of thousands of people worldwide and quite a few art directors too!
 Plus, if anyone buys a print from the TDAT Shop on GreatBigCanvas the artist will receive 50% of our net proceeds from that sale!

 Here are some guidelines to help you define the assignment.
 And, please, feel free to contact us if you have any questions, would like us to review sketches or to tell us that maps will be on their way!

 Illustrate a map of any place that you really love.
 The best illustrated maps are full of fond memories, great recommendations and emotion.
 We think the funnest thing about hand-drawn maps is looking at what other people draw.
 Some people include lots of bakeries, while others include lots of places to drink.
 Maybe your map will commemorate a family vacation, or the neighborhood you grew up in, or it could even be fictional, like mapping a place from a favorite book of yours.
 One map on TDAT is a map of over 30 restaurants in Springfield, Missouri where you can order Cashew Chicken (the city is famous for it, who knew?!?!).

 16.667" wide x 6.25" high (5000px wide x 1875px high)